browntownington/scanprep4paperless-ngx/README.md

 ### From source

-To install scanprep from source, clone this repository and install the dependencies:
+To install scanprep4paperless-ngx from source, clone this repository and install the dependencies:

 ```sh
 git clone https://github.com/browntownington/scanprep4paperless-ngx.git